dalibo/ldap2pg/docs/privileges.md

 A privilege profile is a list of references to either a privilege type on an ACL or another profile. ldap2pg ships several predefined ACL like `DATABASE`, `LANGUAGE`, etc.
-A privilege type is `USAGE`, `CONNECT` and so on as describe in as documented in PostgreSQL documentation, [section 5.7].
+A privilege type is `USAGE`, `CONNECT` and so on as described in PostgreSQL documentation, [section 5.7].
 See [privileges] YAML section documentation for details on privilege profile format.

 [section 5.7]: https://www.postgresql.org/docs/current/ddl-priv.html
-[privileges]: config.md#privileges

-ldap2pg loads referenced ACL by inspecting PostgreSQL cluster with carefully crafted queries.
+ldap2pg loads referenced ACL by inspecting PostgreSQL cluster with carefully crafted queries. ldap2pg inspect only ACL referenced in at least one profile.
-An unreferenced ACL is ignored.
 Inspected grants are supposed to revokation unless explicitly wanted by a `grant` rule.

 !!! warning "If it's not granted, revoke it!"

-    Once a privilege is enabled,
+    Once an ACL is inspected,
     ldap2pg **revokes** all grants found in Postgres instance and not required by a `grant` rule in `rules`.